starchildluke/astro/src/content/morsels/morsel-14.md

 So I made this, using the structure of the thumbnail grabber I made a few weeks ago.
 It takes a text list of strings and converts it into an array and then displays the array in a <code>pre</code> tag.

+_**Update - 7th Feb 2026**: so I realised today that this was susceptible to an XSS attack so I added a HTML sanitiser called [JS Html Sanitizer](https://github.com/jitbit/HtmlSanitizer)._

 <form id="string-form">
     <label for="strings">Enter your text strings, one per line:</label>
     <div>